Best budget hi-fi speakers 2024: bookshelf and floorstanding models tried and tested

 Tough competition from new rivals

-We dubbed the Diamond 12.1 as being a pair of speakers with a "broad spread of abilities that will help them get the most from price-compatible electronics and deserve a place high on your shortlist" when we reviewed them in 2020, and nearly five years later, that hasn't changed.
+We dubbed the Diamond 12.1 a pair of speakers with a "broad spread of abilities that will help them get the most from price-compatible electronics and deserve a place high on your shortlist" when we reviewed them in 2020, and that hasn't changed nearly five years later.

-Pretty much everything for the generation of Diamonds was new, from the drive units to the cabinet construction.
+Almost everything for this generation of Diamonds was new, from the drive units to the cabinet construction.
 It's a neat and compact box – standing just 31cm tall, it won’t dominate any room.
 The polypropylene/mica composite 'Klarity' mid/bass cone is tuned by a rear-firing reflex port, rather than the elaborate downward-facing design used in previous models.

 Lastly, they're good and flexible no matter their task.
 They sound balanced wherever placed and are both forgiving and transparent enough whether used as part of a microsystem or put with dedicated separates – well worth your shortlist.